Margaret Minnicks has been an online writer for many years. She writes about various topics including celebrities and entertainment.

 King prepared only minimally for his show.
 He said that method helped him learn things about the interviewees at the same time as his viewers.
 Therefore, he did not spend time reading profiles, resumes, and authors' books in advance.

 8. King Never Went to College

 After the death of his father, King lost interest in school.
 He never went to college, but he did graduate from Lafayette High School with the goal of going into radio, which had always been a childhood dream.

 9. King's Unique Look

-Viewers never saw King wearing the same pair of suspenders twice because he had so many.
-Fans sent them to him, and his producers helped him select the ones that coordinated with his shirts.
+Viewers never saw King wearing the same suspenders twice because he had so many.
+Fans sent them to him, and his producers helped him select those that coordinated with his shirts.
 His suspenders often went along with the date, a theme, or what was going on at the time of the interview.
 For instance, he would wear red suspenders on Valentine's Day.

 King was moved when he spoke in front of an audience with over 10,000 people in Syracuse, New York.
 He recalled that when he got up to speak, every man in the audience took off their coats to show that they were all wearing suspenders in his honor.

 King was arrested in Miami and nearly lost everything in 1971.
 His former business partner, Louis Wolfson, accused him of grand larceny for pocketing $5,000 received from a financier.
 It was meant for New Orleans District Attorney Jim Garrison, who was investigating President John F. Kennedy’s assassination.
 Instead, King was accused of using the money to pay his back taxes.
 Criminal charges were later dismissed due to a statute of limitations.